tainacan/tainacan-wiki/dev/phpdoc/classes/Tainacan/Theme_Helper.md

 **Return Value:**

-The HTML div to be used for rendering the items carousel vue component
+The HTML div to be used for rendering the items list vue component